StanfordDataCompressionClass/notes/src/homeworks/HW2.md

 b.
 Decode `H(Z|X)` from the encoded state using distribution `P(Z|X)`.
 Again, assuming an ideal compressor, this lets us _recover_ `H(Z|X)` bits.

 Step b gives you an intuition for the question name -- `bits-back`!
-Here `Z` is an additional random variable typically latent variable (latent means hidden).
+Here `Z` is an additional random variable, typically latent variable (latent means hidden).
 Be careful while reading this step, as it is not a compressor for `X` but a decompressor for `Z|X`!
 This compressor assumes knowledge of `X` and decodes `Z` from the encoded state.
 More concretely, we will have an encoder-decoder pair which will work as follows: